 Report rubbish on private land

-We have a duty to keep any land that we own, free from waste and litter.
-We carry out regular inspections and clear public land as necessary. however, if you need to tell us about an accumulation of waste on public land, this should be reported via the Report a litter problem on public land webpage or via the Report fly-tipping webpage.
+We have a duty to keep any land that we own free from waste and litter.
+We carry out regular inspections and clear public land as necessary.
+However, if you need to tell us about an accumulation of waste on public land, you should report a litter problem on public land or report fly-tipping.

 The process for intervention by the council